saveenr/usql-tutorial/ch02/creating-rowsets.md

-## Creating a new rowset from another rowset
+## Creating a RowSet from another RowSet

 ```
 @searchlog =